Undergraduate Research and Student Innovation: The Skills to Shape Our World

 Opportunities for research experience are available year-round, either for course credit or for pay.
 Research classes for credit count toward free electives in most majors and discipline-specific electives in others.
 Faculty mentors may hire students as research assistants, or students may receive funding through the President’s Undergraduate Research Award (PURA) http://urop.gatech.edu/pura.
 Options for research also include full-time summer experiences, both on- and off-campus, and international research.

 While open to all students, students planning to pursue graduate degrees or a future career in research and development industries should consider a more robust research experience: the Research Option http://urop.gatech.edu/research-option.
 This thesis-based program provides an opportunity to get first-hand experience in substantive research, culminating in the production of a thesis paper.
 It is an excellent way to gain valuable skills and experience into applied or basic research, thus bolstering their graduate school preparation.
 In addition, many scientific and technical firms favor graduates possessing these practical skills.

-The UROP website at www.urop.gatech.edu.
-Student may also follow us on Facebook (@GTUROP), Twitter (@GTUROP) or contact us at email@example.com.
+For additional information, visit the UROP website at www.urop.gatech.edu.
+Student may also follow us on Facebook or contact us at firstname.lastname@example.org.

 - Workflow Status: Published

 - Created: 08/09/2016

 - Modified: 10/07/2016